-10 Indicted for Stealing $500K Via Check Fraud, Mail Theft
+Back to Work We Go — But First, Some Back-Patting!

 She added, “Their alleged offenses have impacted US Postal Service employees and the many customers who place their trust in the US mail.
 We hope this arrest… sends a strong message to anyone who steals the mail and then uses it to steal from our customers; we will find you and bring you to justice.”

-The 10 defendants — which includes Eric Benson, 68, Atanda Nuraina, 58, Dierdre Johnson, 44, Kendra Golden, 44, and Darline Gregory, 45 — face several counts including grand larceny in the second degree, criminal possession of stolen property in the third degree, and scheme to defraud in the first degree, according to the indictment.
+The 10 defendants — who include Eric Benson, 68, Atanda Nuraina, 58, Dierdre Johnson, 44, Kendra Golden, 44, and Darline Gregory, 45 — face several counts including grand larceny in the second degree, criminal possession of stolen property in the third degree, and scheme to defraud in the first degree, according to the indictment.

 They have been arraigned and are scheduled to appear next in court on May 30, according to the DA’s office.